kool-dev/kool/docs/4-Commands/kool-info.md

 ## kool info

-Prints out information about kool setup (like environment variables)
+Print out information about the kool setup (such as environment variables).

 ```
 kool info [flags]